Now that you have seen my antenna designs it is probably time to find out who I am ...

 Contest QTH: Köterberg, JO41PU, 500 m ASL

 By a lucky chance we came to foster a cart horse some years ago.
-I learned much about horse behaviour and attitudes by working her from the ground only for the first half year while bettering her state and general caring.
+I learned a lot about horse behaviour and attitudes by working her from the ground only for the first half year while bettering her state and general caring.
 Working in a Pony Trekking Venture in West Cork every summer hones horseman skills year by year now.

 and me on Irish Cob mare Bailey at Ballycummisk Riding School